divayprakash/fcs/done.md

 As we can see in the output, the website is not vulnerable to Heartbleed.

+### Ans 4

+**Threat Model of IIIT Delhi library**

+#### Assets

+* User credentials - students, faculty etc.
+* Admin credentials - library staff
+* User data - reading hstory, issue history, renewals etc.
+* Library website server
+* Library database server
+* Physical assets
+	* Books
+	* Furniture
+	* Computer systems

+#### Points of attack

+* Computer systems installed in library to help students/faculty locate books to issue could be attacked.
+Ex. keyloggers to record user credentials, script/ code execution to gain access to library server
+* Process of issuing books could be exploited as librarians issue books to any student on another student's ID card
+* Absence of staff at library counter could be exploited as their systems have higher trust level
+* Theft of computer hardware : The external peripherals connected to computer systems can be removed and stolen
+* RFID tags on books can be torn off as they are enclosed in only a sticker, thus allowing anyone to carry out the books un-issued
+* Non-functioning door scanners could be used to steal books

+#### Mitigatiom

+* Stricter vigilance by library staff and presence at counter
+* Issuing books only to students on their own ID card
+* Tigther security on computer systems for eg. locing screen to IIIT library website
+* Securing peripherals with wire ties to prevent theft
+* Attaching RFID tags more securely to books

+#### Effect on usability

+* All the suggested measures would put more burden on the library staff, however security would be greatly increased

+**Threat model of IIIT Delhi ERP**

+#### Assets
+* User credentials - students, faculty etc.
+* Admin credentials - staff
+* User data
+	* Students : grades, fees, course registration, hostel request etc.
+	* Faculty data
+* ERP website server
+* ERP database server

+#### Points of attack
+* DoS (Denial of service) attack on ERP website
+* Issues with payment gateway security could be exploited by attackers
+* Inability to access outside IIIT network is a major issue

+#### Mitigation
+* Tighter security for servers
+* Data encryption before storage
+* Providing access to ERP outside IIIT network

+#### Effect on usability

+* All the suggested measures would entail more work for the management staff, howvever users would greatly benefit

 ### Ans 5

 I used the following Python code to decrypt the cipher text :